Giovanni Niccolò Muscat: Triumph with Napoleon

 This time the inquisitor made sure that neither de Rohan nor his successor as Grand Master, Ferdinand von Hompesch zu Bolheim, would change their mind.
 In the meantime, Muscat was simply waiting in the wings to reclaim his honour.

 Five years later, in June 1798, the 268-year-long period of Hospitaller rule came to an end with the French invasion of Malta.
 Muscat was part of the delegation which negotiated the Hospitallers' capitulation to Napoleon on the ship Orient.

 During the next two months, during the French occupation of Malta, Muscat was appointed President of the Civil Courts.
 The French reformed Malta's government and abolished the Inquisition at this point.
 However, when a revolt against the Napoleonic forces began in September 1798, Muscat was forced to barricade himself within the walls of Valletta together with the French authorities.

 Defeat and exile

 Muscat remained blockaded until November 1798.
 On being constrained to leave the city, the British expeditionary force took him prisoner and incarcerated him on the island of Gozo.
 He remained there at least for two years, until around 1800.
 He was sixty-five years of age.

-On his release, Muscat exiled himself and left Malta for Sardinia, off the Italian peninsula.
+On his release, Muscat exiled himself and left Malta for Sardinia, off the Italian Peninsula.
 Nothing is yet known of his whereabouts after that, but he probably died at Sardinia.

-Appreciation

-Gio' Nicolo' Muscat can certainly be described as a most outstanding and stupendous philosopher.
-He dared challenge the hegemony of the Catholic Church in an age when it was right across-the-board.
-What's more, he did this with philosophical acumen and perspicuity.
-His personality and contribution is all the more intriguing because he hailed from the lower classes of society, and not only made it to the top but also attempted to affect some real change by applying his philosophical knowledge to good effect.

-Muscat's persona and endeavour came to light in 1993 by the splendid work done by historian Frans Chiappara.
-However, much more research work is needed to uncover the lacking documentary evidence which could substantiate the still unknown aspects of Muscat's interesting life, especially those (but not only) related to his last years away from Malta.

-Also, the thorough study of the Diritto Municipale di Malta and the Bando e Prammatica is still to be made in order to establish the as yet unacknowledged contributions which Muscat made to these important 18th century documents.

-Finally, it is a pity that Muscat's philosophy has still to be analysed holistically and critically.
-Undoubtedly, his vision and enterprise are worth discovering in their entirety, not only for their historical value but furthermore for their relevance today.